September 1-4, 2017

 The event is a 200-mile race with a 72-hour cutoff.
-Additional cutoffs will occur at 50-mile intervals.
-The 50-mile cutoff will be 16-hours, the 100-mile cutoff will be 34-hours, and the 150-mile cutoff will be 54-hours.
 Participation will be limited, and registrations will be filled in the order they are received.
-The 200-mile race will start at 6:00pm CST on Friday, September 1.
+The 200-mile race will start at 8:00am CST on Friday, August 31.

-The race is America's fastest 200-mile race.
+The race is America's fastest 200-mile race, given the 72-hour cutoff.
 The race is held on a relatively flat, paved course to provide runners the opportunity to perform at their highest level.
 All efforts will be made to respect the endeavors of competitive athletes while promoting safe and fun environment for all participants.

 Laps will be recorded by electronic chip timing and will be submitted to USATF record purposes.